silvahenrique/silvahenrique/README.md

 ## Hi, I’m Henrique 👋

-- 🙂 My preferred pronouns are: He/Him

 I’m a Software Engineer, and I've been working in tech since 2016.

 - 🔭 I’m currently working as a software engineer
 - 🌱 I’m currently learning many things including Data Science
+- 😄 Preferred pronouns: He/Him
 - ⚡ Give me a computer, a cup of coffee and a problem.

 #### Contact